gituliar/gituliar.github.io/_drafts/american-options-gpu.md

 - European/American options for underlyings with exotic dynamics ?

-## --- Is the Finite-Difference method used in practice ?
+## --- Finite-Difference method should be obsolete in 2023, isn't it ?

 - Finite-Difference method is very practical